rahul-gharat/dronahq-docs/docs/self-hosted-deployment/deployment-options/gcp.md

 ### Prerequisite

-To deploy DronaHQ on Google Cloud Compute Engine, you shoul have:
+To deploy DronaHQ on Google Cloud Compute Engine, you should have:
 - `DronaHQ License Key`, which you can get from DronaHQ [Self Hosted Portal](https://studio.dronahq.com/selfhosted/login).
 - Basic understanding of `GCP` and `Compute Engine Virtual Machine`.
 - Working [Google Cloud Platform account](https://console.cloud.google.com).